-During this sell off, the PMs were realiz- They cut their long Ukrainian exposure by ing their established response of countering two-thirds to 4% and ratcheted up the existlosses by buying on dips was not working as both currencies and asset prices were in a susnancing costs, EM markets Mamai and Zavyalov are British citizens, though Russian by birth, and had worked in Moscow.
+During this sell off, the PMs were realiz- They cut their long Ukrainian exposure by ing their established response of countering losses by buying on dips was not working as both currencies and asset prices were in a susinvasion of Ukraine, and soaring fuel and Drilling into recent performance reveals how commodity prices, EM credit markets then the PMs have managed risk went into free fall in 2022, ending the year and kept from losing money down more than -18%.
+ProMeritum, connancing costs, EM markets Mamai and Zavyalov are British citizens, though Russian by birth, and had worked in Moscow.
 "Our knowledge of the country simply didn't allow us to believe Putin would invade Ukraine," recalls Zavyalov.
 "It made ProMeritum experienced its no sense and state TV was not beating the war drums."

-So they decided to more aggressively hedge external risks by shorting US Treasurys and credit spreads between EM sovereigns and US Treasurys.
-"We found that effectively apstandard deviation of just 4.1 and a worst plying such hedges was as much a matter of drawdown of under -9%.
+Since its inception in January 2015, the \$377 external risks by shorting US Treasurys and credit spreads between EM sovereigns and US Treasurys.
+"We found that effectively ap- eign trading would be halted. standard deviation of just 4.1 and a worst plying such hedges was as much a matter of drawdown of under -9%.
 And the managers discretion as it was responding to a distinct last four months of 2021 and But three days before the invasion, the managers realized their misplaced hope as Russian propaganda turned more belligerent.
 The managers immediately responded by de-risking their regional exposure.